European Patent Attorney

 Richard Bennett studied physics at the Technical University of Munich and geophysics at the Ludwig-Maximilian University of Munich, specializing in numerical simulations in seismology.
 He graduated with a German Diplom in geophysics in 2007.
 In the course of his studies and during a period of research at the European Organization for Nuclear Research (CERN) in Geneva, he acquired a wide range of practical experience in the fields of information technology, electrical engineering, experimental physics, statistical analysis, signal processing and software development in industry and research.

-Mr. Bennett joined our firm as a trainee patent attorney in 2008 and was admitted as a German patent attorney and as an accredited representative in trademark and design matters before the Office for Harmonization in the Internal Market, now the European Union Intellectual Property Office (EUIPO), in 2012.
-Mr. Bennett also became an accredited representative before the European Patent Office in 2012.
+Mr. Bennett joined our firm as a trainee patent attorney in 2008 and was admitted as a German patent attorney and as a European trademark and design attorney in 2011, and as a European patent attorney in 2012.
 In 2014, he qualified as a Master of Laws in the field of European Intellectual Property Law.
 For his master’s thesis, Mr. Bennett compared the status quo in European patent law with the changes under the future unitary patent and the Agreement on a Unified Patent Court.
 Mr. Bennett has also written an article on this topic which was published in Mitteilungen der deutschen Patentanwälte, the German Patent Attorneys’ Bulletin (Bennett, Das Übereinkommen über ein einheitliches Patentgericht – das Ende des Torpedos?, Mitt.
 (2015), 301–308).